 If we have to divide by 2 or power of two, the implementation is simply shifting to the right of the number to divide.

-In binary representation, shifting to the right of a position corresponds to a division for two, as in a decimal representation a shifting to the right corresponds to a division by 10.
+In binary representation, shifting to the right of a position corresponds to a division by two, as in a decimal representation a shifting to the right corresponds to a division by 10.

 More generally when we represent a base number B a shifting to the right of a position corresponds to a division for B, shifting left corresponds to the corresponding multiplication for B.